With $70M from Alphabet, United Masters replaces record labels

 Today, his startup United Masters emerges from stealth.

 United Masters is ready to give musicians an alternative to exploitative record label deals.
-Artists pay United Masters a competitive rate to distributes their music across the internet from Spotify to YouTube to SoundCloud, and they split the royalties while the artist retains the rights to the master recordings.
+Artists pay United Masters a competitive rate to distribute their music across the internet from Spotify to YouTube to SoundCloud, and they split the royalties while the artist retains the rights to the master recordings.
 Then United Masters sucks back in all the analytics, identifies the listeners, builds artists a CRM tool, and helps them retarget their top fans with pinpointed ads for tickets and merch.

 Stoute explains that the plan is to “Look at music like gaming.
 You monetize the game to all the people who are most engaged.
 I wanted to bring that theory and thinking to music.”
 It’s off those whales, those super fans, where musicians make a lot of their money.
-And finally someone built a way to deliver ads for what artists do sell to people who’ve listened to their album 50 times for almost free.
+And finally someone built a way to deliver ads for what artists do sell to people who’ve listened to their album 50 times for almost nothing.

 Stoute had already been working on an ad agency for culture makers called Translation since 2004, and the company will join United Masters as part of Translation Enterprises.
 Beyond musicians, United Masters will also work with brands looking to advertise to specific segments of listeners.
 For example, it could assist alcohol magnate Diageo to market its Puff Daddy-affiliated vodka Cîroc to the rapper’s fans.